 LAPAROSCOPIC APPENDECTOMY POST OP INSTRUCTIONS FOR PROBLEMS:

-If you should have fevers, chills, increasing nausea, vomiting, or abdominal pain please contact the office.
-If you have any other questions or concerns during your recovery, please do not hesitate to either email or call us at anytime.
-Our phone system electronically and immediately alerts us to new messages 24 hours a day, 7 days a week, so if you do call after hours please leave a message and someone will return your call.
+If you should have fevers, chills, increasing nausea, vomiting, or abdominal pain please contact your surgeon’s office.
+If you have any other questions or concerns during your recovery, please do not hesitate to either email or call your surgeon’s office at anytime.
+Our phone system, as with many others, electronically and immediately alerts us to new messages 24 hours a day, 7 days a week, so if you do call after hours please leave a message and someone will return your call.
 Please call the office to make your post-operative appointment about 14 days from the surgery.

 If you are looking for umbilical hernia repair